antoinesauray/formation-bigdata/README.md

 http://data.gdeltproject.org/events/index.html

-We will consider the country code as the three letter identifier represented as Actor1CountryCode, we will count the relevance of an event based on its NumMentions column.
+We will consider the country code as the three letter identifier represented as Actor1CountryCode, we will count the relevance of an eent based on its NumMentions column.
 So this become likes a WordCount where we count the NumMentions of each event per country to determine the Top 20.

 Add a combiner to the job?
 Do you see any improvement in the counters ?
 Explain.

+The combiner will reduce the number of counters.
+It is an optimization.

 4. Do an interesting analysis from the GDELT dataset.
+Ó
 Take a look at the code book format, in particular the Actor/CAMEO codes, and find interesting analysis, some ideas:

-- Compare the number of news for a given pair of actors, do you remark some bias.
-- Compare religions, is news reporting biased for certain religions (see tone).
-- How much influence had some actor vs another (in pure count terms).
+Done on the small dataset

+It seems that CHR gets a lower tone on average (-1.463528) than MOS (-1.2605042).
+BUD is best (1.6203706)

+CHR have a lot of mentions in the small dataset(232).
+The MOS only has 1, therefore the low tone (-1.2605042) can be ignored.
+BUD has 40.

 # Some instructions